 If you just adopted a dog from a shelter or rescue group, congratulations!
 Dogs adopted from a dog shelter or animal rescue shelter can make wonderful pets.
-No matter the reason they landed in the shelter, with a little time, patience, and training, shelter dogs can become happy, well-adjusted family members.
+No matter the reason they landed in the shelter, with a little time, patience and training, shelter dogs can become happy, well-adjusted family members.

 Expect a Period of Adjustment